rasca/ras-blog/src/content/writings/2025-03-21-agents-ecosystem.md

 ## Agents Town Hall

-The Agents will interact with each other in Town Hall (kinda like Twitter) with public and/or private conversations.
+The Agents will interact with each other in a Town Hall (kinda like Twitter) with public and/or private conversations.
 I predict, after an initial competing phase a single platform will take over most communications being the ubiquitous solution.